jkup/insite/_posts/2013-03-17-deploying-your-website.md

 layout: post
 ---

-This weekend I gave a presentation at the Ann Arbor PHP Meetup on website deployment.
+This weekend I gave a presentation at the <a href="http://www.meetup.com/ann-arbor-php-mysql/">Ann Arbor PHP Meetup</a> on website deployment.

 We covered three basic methods: